PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 08:43:15
+Last updated: 2024-04-06 08:43:51
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: I count no day as lived unless I have loved a woman, slain a foeman, and eaten a fine meal.  -  Daario Naharis